mhx/dwarfs/README.md

 This is a surprisingly disappointing result.
 The archive is 65% larger than a DwarFS image at `-l9` that takes less than 4 minutes to build.
+Also, you can't just access the files in the `.lrzip` without fully unpacking the archive first.

 That being said, it *is* better than just using `xz` on the tarball: